-If the student borrower drops out without notifying your school, you must confirm that the student has completed on-line counseling, or mail exit counseling material to the borrower at his or her last known address.
+If the student borrower drops out without notifying the school, the financial aid administrator must confirm that the student has completed on-line counseling, or mail exit counseling material to the borrower at his or her last known address.
 The material must be mailed within 30 days after learning that the borrower has left school or failed to participate in an exit counseling session.
-For correspondence programs, you must send the borrower written counseling materials within 30 days after the borrower completes the program, with a request that the borrower provide the contact and personal information that would ordinarily have been collected through the counseling process.
+For correspondence programs, the financial aid administrator must send the borrower written counseling materials within 30 days after the borrower completes the program, with a request that the borrower provide the contact and personal information that would ordinarily have been collected through the counseling process.

-If you're mailing these exit materials, you're not required to use certified mail with a return receipt requested, but you must document in the student's file that the materials were sent.
-If the student fails to provide the information, you are not required to take any further action.
+A school mailing these exit materials is not required to use certified mail with a return receipt requested, but it must document in the student's file that the materials were sent.
+If the student fails to provide the information, the school is not required to take any further action.